DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/5-canary.md

 ## Load balancer

-To keep a single point of contact, we would need a load balancer to distribute users to the regular or canary instances.
+To keep a single point of contact, we would need a load balancer to distribute users to either the regular or the canary instances.
 The load-balancer could distribute traffic randomly, or depending on a set of user id.
 This way, only a subset of users would be impacted by a potential failure introduced by the Canary.